Blend3r/Hangman/README.md

 - `pygame` library (for sound effects)

 ### Install the Required Libraries
-Before running the game, make sure you have Python and `pygame` installed on your machine.
+Before running the game, make sure to extract the files and take the folder out of the main folder, and make sure you have Python and `pygame` installed on your machine.
 You can install `pygame` using pip:
 ```bash
 pip install pygame